Everyone loves cheap airfare, but what passengers have to increasingly deal with today is the rising costs of airline baggage fees.

 Rather than paying checked bag fees, money expert Clark Howard travels only with what an airline permits free as a single carry-on.

 A major plus is “I never worry about the airline losing my baggage,” Clark says.

 Sometimes getting everything you need into a carry-on can be an extreme test.
 Once when in Europe, the consumer expert needed his carry-on to be less than 22 pounds or he’d have to pay a nearly $50 fee to check his bag in at the airport.

 “I had to wear multiple layers of clothing in Dublin, Ireland, to make sure I avoided that hefty $50 fee!”
 Clark recalls.
 “That meant three layers of clothing so that my bag would be less than 22 pounds.
 I put on three pairs of pants, two shirts and a sweatshirt on top of that while flying.”

+His advice to you after that debacle?
 “Pack light.
 It’s going to make your trip a whole lot more pleasant!”

 Do you have a trip coming up?
 Here are some Clark travel tips you’ll need.